-Teachers are advised to carry out a preliminary visit in advance of their school trip in order to conduct their own risk assessment.
-Responsibility for pupils on school visits remains with the teachers at all times.
+Teachers and group leaders are advised to carry out a preliminary visit in advance of their trip in order to conduct their own risk assessment.
+Responsibility for the group visiting HMS Belfast remains with the leaders/teachers at all times.

 - HMS Belfast is moored on the south bank of the River Thames.